-(Auditing Standards Committee Statement No. 540, paragraphs 7 and 12) [Second-tier, and small and medium-sized audit firms]
+(Auditing Standards Committee Statement No. 540, paragraphs 11 and 12) [Mid-tier, and small and medium-sized audit firms]

-In addition to the above example cases, there were cases in which: the engagement team did not sufficiently examine the reasonableness of the management's assumption that it was unnecessary to book valuation losses on retained inventory whose sales results were sluggish because those assets had not physically deteriorated and that sales activity was continuing (refer to (1) Matters common to auditing accounting estimates, Case 1 2); the engagement team did not examine the reasonableness of the audited company's assumption that with regard to current sales products and inventories held for the purpose of maintenance, valuation losses would not occur because they would not be sold at prices below their book values; the engagement team did not consider whether the long period of retention as defined by the audited company reflects the company's actual circumstances; the engagement team did not examine the reasonableness of the audited company's applying a uniform valuation loss rate to retained inventory according to the period of retention; or the engagement team did not sufficiently examine the reliability of calculation data regarding valuation losses prepared by the audited company.
+In addition to the above example cases, there were cases in which: the engagement team did not sufficiently examine the reasonableness of the management's assumption that it was unnecessary to book valuation losses on retained inventory whose sales results were sluggish because those assets had not physically deteriorated and that sales activity was continuing; the engagement team did not examine the reasonableness of the audited company's assumption that with regard to current sales products and inventories held for the purpose of maintenance, valuation losses would not occur because they would not be sold at prices below their book values; the engagement team did not examine the reasonableness of the audited company's applying a uniform valuation loss rate to retained inventory according to the period of retention; or the engagement team did not sufficiently examine the reliability of calculation data regarding valuation losses prepared by the audited company.